Arizona Can you legally sell food from home in Arizona?

 Here is some more information about labeling.

-If applicable, your label must state “This product was made in a facility for individuals with developmental disabilities”.
+If applicable, your label must include a statement that the product was prepared in the home kitchen of a facility for individuals with developmental disabilities.

 Workplace Are there any home kitchen requirements?